dvdmtw98/blog/Post Vault/articles/2021-03-06-overthewire-bandit-level-13-level-14.md

 We have found the password for bandit14 !!

-Logout of current (bandit14) session then logout of the bandit13 session and use password of user bandit14 to access next level
+Logout of the current (bandit14) session then log out of the bandit13 session and use the password of user bandit14 to access the next level

 ```
 > ssh bandit14@bandit.labs.overthewire.org -p 2220